owasppsudo/Wifi-tools/README.md

 ## a simple wifi tool

 The `UltimateWiFiTool` provided in the code is a comprehensive Wi-Fi analysis, penetration, and management tool written in Go.
 It offers a variety of features for scanning, cracking, jamming, and analyzing wireless networks.
-Below, I’ll explain its features, capabilities, and how to use it in English.
+Below, I’ll explain its features, capabilities, and how to use it

 ---